españolenglish

 Director

-He holds a degree in Economics and Business Administration from Universidad de Barcelona and an MBA from IESE Business School.
+He holds a degree in Economics and Business Administration from the University of Barcelona and an MBA from IESE Business School, with a solid professional background in senior management positions within the financial services (Deloitte), healthcare, and enviromental sectors in Spain, France, Mexico, and Chile.

 Giorgianna Cúneo Queirolo

-She was President of the Association of Viticulturists of the Casablanca Valley, Director of Tottus Supermarkets and Director of IAM.
+She has served as Advertising Manager at Banco de Chile, President of the Casablanca Valley Winegrowers Association, Director of Tottus Supermarkets, and Director of IAM.

-Currently, she is the Executive Director of Viña Casas del Bosque, of the Association of Viticulturists of the Casablanca Valley and Director of Falabella Retail.
+She currently serves as Executive Director of Viña Casas del Bosque and of the Casablanca Valley Winegrowers Association, and as Director of Falabella Retail.
+She also serves on the Board of the Liguria Foundation.

 Fernando Samaniego Sangroniz